HOW CLOSE CAN WE GET TO GOD?

-This raises for me the question of just how close can we be to God and are we ever separate from God?
-And if we are never separate from God, what is the point of prayer and healing work?
+Her story raises for me several questions: How close can we be to God?
+Are we ever separate from God?
+If we are never separate from God, what is the point of prayer and healing work?

-This whole area of reflection is often referred to as “dual” vs. “non-dual” understanding of God and the world.
-The “dual” school of thought would say that God and our soul are separate from our body and our mind.
-In this case, God would be external to us, whether that God is a personal God or a non-personal energy.
-The “non-dual” school would say that we are one with God (however you understand God) and each other.
-Here are three perspectives on dual vs. non-dual thinking, one each from Judaism, Christianity, and Islam:
+This whole area of reflection is often referred to as dual versus non-dual understanding of God and the world.
+The dual school of thought is that God and soul are separate from the body and mind.
+In this case, God is external to us, whether that God is a personal God or a non-personal energy.
+The non-dual thought is that humans are one with God (however you understand God) and each other.
+Here are three perspectives on dual versus non-dual thought:

-- Christianity: One of my favorite new teachers, Franciscan priest Richard Rohr, beautifully describes the non- dual this way: “Dualistic or divided people, however, live in a split and fragmented world.
+- Christianity: One of my favorite new teachers, Franciscan priest Richard Rohr, describes the non- dual this way: “Dualistic or divided people, however, live in a split and fragmented world.
 They cannot accept that God objectively dwells within them or others.”
-And in his new book, The Universal Christ, Richard Rohr says “I doubt if you can see the image of God in your fellow humans if you cannot first see it in rudimentary form in stones, in plants and flowers, in strange little animals, in bread and wine, and most especially cannot honor this objective divine image in yourself.”
+And, in his book, The Universal Christ: How a Forgotten Reality Can Change Everything We See, Hope For, and Believe, Rohr writes, “I doubt if you can see the image of God in your fellow humans if you cannot first see it in rudimentary form in stones, in plants and flowers, in strange little animals, in bread and wine, and most especially cannot honor this objective divine image in yourself.”

-I subscribe to the non-dual understanding of God and that to believe in a God-energy or universal benevolent force I must see God in all things and in all people… and that God cannot be separate from anything in God’s world.
+I subscribe to the non-dual understanding of God.
+To believe in a God-energy or universal benevolent force, I must see God in all things and in all people… and God cannot be separate from anything in God’s world.

-So back to Yemile Mizrahi and her beautiful Reiki healing work using the Jewish Kabbalistic names of God.
-I love how she says she “asks God to be in her heart and hands, that she has a direct channel, and does not need a church or synagogue or special moment to connect to God’s healing power.”
-I believe this is true because we are not ever separate from the Divine Source.
-It raises a good question of what is the purpose of prayer or energy work if we are never separate from God.
-My own understanding is that prayer and energy work provides an intention for us and a focusing power for the person being prayed for or receiving the energy work so that blockages to us receiving that Divine healing are broken open.
+I love how Yemile says she asks God to be in her heart and hands, that she has a direct channel, and does not need a church, synagogue, or special moment to connect to God’s healing power.
+I believe this is true for everyone because we are not ever separate from the Divine Source.
+What is the purpose of prayer or energy work if we are never separate from God?
+My own understanding is that prayer and energy work provide an intention and a focusing power for the person being prayed for or receiving the energy work so blockages to receiving Divine healing that are of our own making are broken open.